rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

    injection or simply by making a wrong decision.

  * **Destructive actions on remote systems**: Agents often have access to CLI tools that interact with production infrastructure.

-In one real case, an agent hit a deployment quota limit and decided to delete existing apps via `nctl delete` instead of requesting a quota increase.
+I asked some developer what incidents they had happen with AI agents so far.
+Here are a few examples:

+> I don't have the session anymore, but while working on a redmine integration,
+> it found out that I had a REDMINE_API_KEY in my ENV variables and started
+> fetching data from our production redmine.
+> -- Alesandro Rodi

+> While it wasn't a major issue, it was frustrating when database migration
+> errors caused the development database to be deleted and recreated, as I
+> often lost data I needed to keep.
+> -- Bruno Costanzo

+> While I was testing our claude code skill to deploy web-apps to deplo.io, the
+> agent hit the quota limit of the number of apps.
+To solve this it decided
+> it's best to delete existing apps with `nctl delete app`.
+Luckily it asked
+> for confirmation before going ahead.
+> -- Josua Schmid

+We didn't have a case yet were things went seriously wrong, mostly because we don't let the agents run unattended.
+But it was enough to trigger us to really think about how to improve the situation.

 For a deeper look at these attack vectors see the [39c3 talk][39c3-talk] referenced in the introduction.